Powerlearnproject/se-assignment-2-introduction-to-software-engineering-musa-ayeni/README.md

 Requirements Engineering:

 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
+**Requirements Engineering** is a crucial phase in the software development lifecycle (SDLC) that involves identifying, analyzing, documenting, and managing the requirements of a software system.
+It ensures that the software meets the needs and expectations of stakeholders and serves as the foundation for subsequent development activities.

+### Process of Requirements Engineering

+1. **Requirements Elicitation**

+   **Objective**: Gather and understand the needs and expectations of stakeholders.

+   **Activities**:
+   - **Interviews**: Conduct one-on-one or group interviews with stakeholders to capture their needs.
+   - **Surveys/Questionnaires**: Distribute surveys to collect information from a larger group.
+   - **Workshops**: Organize workshops with stakeholders to discuss and identify requirements collaboratively.
+   - **Observation**: Observe users interacting with existing systems to understand their needs and pain points.
+   - **Document Analysis**: Review existing documentation to understand current processes and requirements.

+2. **Requirements Analysis**

+   **Objective**: Analyze and refine gathered requirements to ensure they are clear, complete, and feasible.

+   **Activities**:
+   - **Requirement Validation**: Ensure requirements are accurate, complete, and aligned with stakeholders’ needs.
+   - **Requirement Classification**: Categorize requirements into functional (what the system should do) and non-functional (how the system should perform) requirements.
+   - **Conflict Resolution**: Address and resolve any conflicts or ambiguities in the requirements.
+   - **Feasibility Study**: Assess the technical, operational, and financial feasibility of the requirements.

+3. **Requirements Specification**

+   **Objective**: Document the requirements in a clear, structured, and unambiguous manner.

+   **Activities**:
+   - **Requirement Documentation**: Create a requirements specification document (e.g., Software Requirements Specification - SRS) that outlines all requirements in detail.
+   - **Use Cases/User Stories**: Develop use cases or user stories to describe how users will interact with the system and what they expect from it.
+   - **Modeling**: Use diagrams and models (e.g., use case diagrams, process flow diagrams) to visually represent requirements.

+4. **Requirements Validation**

+   **Objective**: Verify that the documented requirements accurately reflect the stakeholders' needs and expectations.

+   **Activities**:
+   - **Review and Inspection**: Conduct reviews with stakeholders to ensure the requirements document is complete and accurate.
+   - **Prototyping**: Develop prototypes to validate requirements and get early feedback from stakeholders.
+   - **Requirements Traceability**: Ensure that each requirement is traceable throughout the development lifecycle.

+5. **Requirements Management**

+   **Objective**: Manage changes to requirements and ensure they are communicated effectively.

+   **Activities**:
+   - **Change Management**: Implement processes for managing changes to requirements, including assessing impact and updating documentation.
+   - **Version Control**: Keep track of different versions of requirements documents and changes made over time.
+   - **Stakeholder Communication**: Maintain ongoing communication with stakeholders to keep them informed about changes and updates.

+### Importance of Requirements Engineering

+1. **Foundation for Development**: Requirements engineering provides the groundwork for all subsequent phases of the SDLC.
+Accurate and well-defined requirements are essential for designing, developing, and testing software.

+2. **Stakeholder Alignment**: It ensures that the software aligns with stakeholders' needs and expectations, reducing the risk of project failure due to unmet requirements.

+3. **Cost and Time Efficiency**: By identifying and addressing requirements early, requirements engineering helps prevent costly and time-consuming changes later in the development process.

+4. **Quality Assurance**: Well-defined requirements contribute to the quality of the final product by ensuring that all necessary features and functions are included and that the system performs as expected.

+5. **Risk Management**: Effective requirements engineering helps identify potential risks and issues early in the project, allowing for proactive management and mitigation strategies.

+6. **Documentation and Communication**: Provides clear documentation that serves as a reference throughout the development lifecycle, facilitating better communication among team members and stakeholders.

+requirements engineering is a fundamental aspect of software development that focuses on understanding and documenting what a software system should do and how it should perform.
+It plays a critical role in ensuring that the final product meets user needs, is developed efficiently, and achieves high quality.
 Software Design Principles:

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?